-8. LONG TERM DEBT
+8. LONG TERM OBLIGATIONS

 In October 2007, the District issued a series 2007 limited tax pension term bond totaling \$8,290,000 with an interest rate of 5.617% and principal payable through 2028.
+There are no significant default remedy clauses noted in the pension bond agreement that would impact the financial statements or require disclosure under GASB 88.